szuhow/ml-zoomcamp-2024/capstone/README.md

 To use the model, follow these steps:

-1. Build the Docker image using the following command:
+1. Build the Docker image using the following command (please notice requirements.txt file for dockerized version, in comparison to pyproject.toml file for local version):

    ```bash
    docker build -t predict:latest .